Salary Appeals Process

 Overview

-The Office of Academic Affairs has established a new process for full-time faculty members seeking a review of their current salary and/or merit raise.
-This process was informed by and developed after conversations with many faculty members and the University Senate Ad Hoc Committee on Gender Pay Equity, as well as review of best practices at other institutions.
+The Office of Academic Affairs has established a process for full-time faculty members seeking to appeal their current salary and/or merit raise and request a higher salary.
+This process was informed by conversations with many faculty members and the University Senate Ad-Hoc Committee on Gender Pay Equity, as well as review of best practices at other institutions.

-If a faculty member wants to appeal their current salary and/or most recent merit raise, the following appeals process is followed.
-This appeals process may be used by a faculty member no more than once every three years; thus, a faculty member filing an appeal in AY2024-25 would not be eligible to do so again until AY2027-28.
+The appeals process described below is for a faculty member who wants to appeal their AY2025-26 salary and/or most recent merit raise.
+This appeals process may be used by a faculty member no more than once every three years; thus, a faculty member filing an appeal in AY2025-26 would not be eligible to do so again until AY2028-29.

 Faculty salary appeals process: